 What is a Half-Pad?

-As you can see, there’s a big array of horse saddle pads available on the market.
+There’s a big array of saddle pads available on the market.
 All of them aim to satisfy the riders’ particular needs.
-But the common thing is that a solid equestrian pad must be comfortable, durable, and protective like our winner Weaver Leather Contoured Saddle Pad.
+But the common thing is that a solid equestrian pad must be comfortable, durable, and protective.